Qld has 59 COVID cases, masks recommended

 “Some of these cases have been identified as Omicron, so it’s likely that the whole episode will be the Omicron cluster,” Dr Gerrard said.

-While there are 66 people with COVID-19 in hospital, only one patient was moderately ill, but she was unvaccinated and is recovering.
+While there are 66 people with COVID-19 in hospital in Queensland, only one patient was moderately ill.
+She was unvaccinated but is recovering.

 “It’s necessary because this virus ultimately needs to become endemic in the community before we can move on,” he said.